-(1) If a person has standing to make an application to the Tribunal in the exercise of its original jurisdiction under section 72 or its review jurisdiction under section 74, the application
+(1) If a person has standing to make an application to the Tribunal in the exercise of its original jurisdiction under section 72 or its review jurisdiction under section 74, the application s.
+129

-- (2) If, following an application made to the Tribunal in the manner and form required under this Act for the kind of application concerned, the Tribunal considers that - (a) it does not have, or there is some doubt as to whether it has, jurisdiction to determine the application because its determination may involve the exercise of federal jurisdiction; and - (b) the Tribunal would otherwise have had jurisdiction enabling it to determine the application - the Tribunal may order that proceedings on the application be transferred to the Magistrates Court.
+- (2)If, following an application made to the Tribunal in the manner and form required under this Act for the kind of application concerned, the Tribunal considers that - - it does not have, or there is some doubt (a) as to whether it has, jurisdiction to determine the application because its determination may involve the exercise of federal jurisdiction; and - (b) the Tribunal would otherwise have had jurisdiction enabling it to determine the application - the Tribunal may order that proceedings on the application be transferred to the Magistrates Court.

-- (3) Proceedings transferred to the Magistrates Court under subsection (2) are transferred proceedings. - (4) If proceedings are transferred to the Magistrates Court under this Part - (a) the application made to the Tribunal will be taken to be duly made as an application to the Court; and
+- Proceedings transferred to the Magistrates Court (3) subsection (2) transferred under are proceedings. - If proceedings are transferred to the Magistrates (4) Court under this Part - - the application made to the Tribunal will (a) be taken to be duly made as an application to the Court; and